 I am a systems researcher with a focus on correctness, distributed systems, and security.

-I co-chaired NSDI 2017.
+I co-chaired NSDI 2017 and OSDI 2020.

 I hold a Graduate Faculty appointment at University of Washington.
 I taught Distributed Systems there in Spring 2019.

 I serve on the NSDI and OSDI steering committees.

 I have served on PCs for NSDI, OSDI, SOSP, ATC, ICDCS, FAST, and VEE; I am presently serving on OSDI21 and HotOS21.